Course description for 2025/26

 SUM1006

 The course will address sustainability from practical perspectives exploring the industrial and business life in Northern Norway.
-Visiting regional nature gems adds an important component to the holistic Artic experience making students’ stay in Northern Norway an unforgettable educational journey.
+Visiting regional nature gems adds an important component to the holistic Arctic experience making students’ stay in Northern Norway an unforgettable educational journey.

 The one-week intensive course uncovers a sustainable blue economy in the context of Northern Norway.
 The course is activity-based with company visits and field trips to provide insights into how regional marine and maritime-related industries achieve blue growth in balance with environmental sustainability and for the benefit of local communities.